Alexander-Shein/EmpCore/README.md

 `Redis Distributed Cache` is configured.

+There're generic extention methods for microsoft `IDistributedCache` interface to set and get objects instead of strings and binaries.

 # QueryStack solution folder
 This folder contains projects for `Queries`.
 In the current implementation the `CQRS` patterns are applied which means that commands and queries are splitted.
 I use abstractions from the layered arhitecture for `DomainStack` for `commands`.
 For `QueryStack` we don't need complex layers.
 We just need to return data as fast as possible. `QueryStack` goes outside of the arhitecture without any layers.